How we help

 Sing for your Lungs is a long-running project providing weekly singing sessions for people with long-term respiratory conditions.
 Led by experienced music therapists, the sessions feature singing, vocal exercises and postural work and many attendees have seen improvements in their symptoms.
 The importance of this work has only increased since Covid-19 – and we can only deliver it thanks to our donors.

-Improving the care environment
+Sustainable improvements to the care environment

 Artwork across the Trust